CPerezz/EthDocs/README.md

 # EthDocs
-Here is where I umpload all the notes i take about the Ethereum world to share with everyone.
+Here is where I upload all the notes I take about the Ethereum world to share with everyone.

+Feel free to help and improve them!